afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 $ chinchay new tea --middleware api --frontend disable
 ```

-These will create models, controllers, views, routes andknex migrations in the directories defined in .chainfile.js.
+These will create models, controllers, views, routes and knex migrations in the directories defined in .chainfile.js.
 We shall use this to work with both coffees and teas.

 The migrations will be saved in the directory `database/migrations/`.
 The name will vary, as it takes the current date and time to make the file, The file that has `coffee.js` appended add the following: